monkut/deep_sort_pytorch/README.md

 ![](demo/demo.gif)

-## Update(1-1-2020)
-Changes
-- fix bugs
-- refactor code
-- accerate detection by adding nms on gpu

-## Latest Update(07-22)
-Changes
-- bug fix (Thanks @JieChen91 and @yingsen1 for bug reporting).
-- using batch for feature extracting for each frame, which lead to a small speed up.
-- code improvement.

-Futher improvement direction
-- Train detector on specific dataset rather than the official one.
-- Retrain REID model on pedestrain dataset for better performance.
-- Replace YOLOv3 detector with advanced ones.

-Any contributions to this repository is welcome!

 ## Introduction
-This is an implement of MOT tracking algorithm deep sort.
-Deep sort is basicly the same with sort but added a CNN model to extract features in image of human part bounded by a detector.
-This CNN model is indeed a RE-ID model and the detector used in [PAPER](https://arxiv.org/abs/1703.07402) is FasterRCNN , and the original source code is [HERE](https://github.com/nwojke/deep_sort).
+This is an implementation of MOT (Multiple Object Tracking) tracking algorithm deep sort.
+Deep sort is basically the same with sort but has an added CNN model to extract features in image of human part bounded by a detector.

-However in original code, the CNN model is implemented with tensorflow, which I'm not familier with.
-SO I re-implemented the CNN feature extraction model with PyTorch, and changed the CNN model a little bit.
-Also, I use **YOLOv3** to generate bboxes instead of FasterRCNN.
+This CNN model is indeed a RE-ID model and the detector used in [PAPER](https://arxiv.org/abs/1703.07402) using FasterRCNN, and the original source code is [HERE](https://github.com/nwojke/deep_sort).

+This implementation replaces the tensorflow-based CNN modle with a PyTorch implementation, and replaces FasterRCNN with YOLOv3 for bbox generation.

 ## Dependencies
-- python 3 (python2 not sure)
+- python 3
 - numpy
 - scipy
 - opencv-python